 This post may contain affiliate links.
 Read disclosure policy.

-Funnel cakes are a carnival classic, right up there with caramel apples, churros, and caramel popcorn.
-If you’ve ever been to any fair, carnival, or theme park chances are you’ve come across this delectable treat, and if you’ve never had the chance to try it, you’ve definitely noticed it!
+Funnel cakes are a fair classic, right up there with a glass of lemonade from lemons, caramel apples, churros, and caramel popcorn.
+If you’ve ever been to any fair, carnival, or theme park chances are you’ve come across this delectable treat!

-Everyone claims to have the best funnel cake recipe around but I’m sure we can all agree there are no bad funnel cakes!
-Yet even still, I still managed to have created THE BEST recipe ;)
+Everyone claims to have the best homemade funnel cake recipe around but I’m sure we can all agree there are no bad funnel cakes!
+Yet still, I managed to have created THE BEST recipe ;) It may look complicated, but I assure you it’s not, and you don’t even need a funnel!

 Recipe Ingredients